 - ½ cup whole milk (114 g) room temp

 - 1 large egg

 - 1 large yolk

-- 5 Tbsp unsalted butter, softened, cut into tablespoons
+- 5 Tablespoons unsalted butter (70 g), softened, cut into tablespoons

 - 1 cup finely chopped Oreo cookies

 - 4 oz brick-style cream cheese (113 g), room temp

 - ¼ cup unsalted butter (57 g), softened

 - ½ teaspoon vanilla extract